 \subsubsection{Acknowledgments}

-This work was supported by the ICT-48 Network of AI Research Excellence Center ``TAILOR'' (EU Horizon 2020, GA No 952215), the Nexplore Collaboration Lab ``AI in Construction'' (AICO) and by the Federal Ministry of Education and Research (BMBF; project ``PlexPlain'', FKZ 01IS19081).
-It benefited from the Hessian research priority programme LOEWE within the project WhiteBox and the HMWK cluster project ``The Third Wave of AI'' (3AI).
-Furthermore, we would like to take the opportunity for thanking all the participants of the human user study for their efforts and contribution.
+The authors acknowledge the support of the German Science Foundation (DFG) project “Causality, Argumentation, and Machine Learning” (CAML2, KE 1686/3-2) of the SPP 1999 “Robust Argumentation Machines” (RATIO).
+This work was supported by the ICT-48 Network of AI Research Excellence Center “TAILOR” (EU Horizon 2020, GA No 952215), the Nexplore Collaboration Lab “AI in Construction” (AICO) and by the Federal Ministry of Education and Research (BMBF; project “PlexPlain”, FKZ 01IS19081).
+It benefited from the Hessian research priority programme LOEWE within the project WhiteBox \& the HMWK cluster project “The Third Wave of AI” (3AI).